apache/echarts-doc/en/option/component/timeline.md

 ## label(Object)

-There are 2 status text labels of axis, which are `normal` and `emphasis`. `normal` refers to the normal style of text, while `emphasis` is the highlighted style of text.
-For instance, `emphasis` would be adopted as text style for mouse hover and highlighted legend linkage.
+Label axis, which has `normal` and `emphasis` status. `normal` refers to the normal style of text, while `emphasis` is the highlighted style of text.
+For instance, text style in `emphasis` would be used when mouse hovers or legend connects.

 ### position(string|number) = 'auto'

-the optional methods of configuration:
+Configurations:

 + `'auto'`:
-    completely automatical deciding.
+    Automatic layout.

 + `'left'`:
     Put it along the left margin.
-    It is valid as [timline.orient](~timeline.orient) is set as `'horizontal'` .
+    It is valid when [timline.orient](~timeline.orient) is set as `'horizontal'` .

-+ `'right'`: It is valid as [timline.orient](~timeline.orient) is set as `'horizontal'`.
++ `'right'`:
     Put it along the right margin.
+    It is valid when [timline.orient](~timeline.orient) is set as `'horizontal'`.

 + `'top'`:
     Put it along the margin of the top.

-    It is valid as [timline.orient](~timeline.orient) is set as `'vertical'`.
+    It is valid when [timline.orient](~timeline.orient) is set as `'vertical'`.

 + `'bottom'`:
     Put it along the margin of the bottom.
-    It is valid as [timline.orient](~timeline.orient) is set as `'vertical'`.
+    It is valid when [timline.orient](~timeline.orient) is set as `'vertical'`.

 + `number`:
-    When it is assigned with a value, it indicates the distance between  `label` and axis.
-If it was `0` , `label` would be coincident with axis.
-It can be both positive and negtive value, deciding on which side of the axis the location of `label` would be.
+    When it is assigned to be a a number value, it indicates the distance between `label` and axis.
+If it is set to be `0` , `label` would be at the same position with axis.
+Negative value is valid for the other side of the axis.

 ### normal(Object)